ChimaEnoch/ArgoCD_Project/README.md

-# Project: Wep App over HTTPS
+# Wep App over HTTPS with ArgoCD

 This repository contains the files used to deploy an Nginx web server to minikube and access it over HTTPS using TLS termination at the ingress level with cert-manager.
 The CD tool used is ArgoCD.